 It’s important to note that VAWA protection is not limited to immigrant women, as mentioned earlier, despite the name of the act.
-Men who are victims of domestic violence in a relationship, as well as children who are victims of domestic violence and child abuse, are also eligible to self-petition under VAWA.
+Men who are victims of domestic violence in a relationship and children who are victims of domestic violence and child abuse are also eligible for self-petition under VAWA.
 Eligibility for self-petitioning under VAWA includes being;

 - An abused or battered spouse of a US citizen or lawful permanent resident (LPR)